Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Preliminaries for Proofs

 where superscript $P$ denotes convergence in probability, $Z$ is a standard normal independent of $\Pi$, and $(\tau,\A)$ is the unique solution to the state evolution \eqref{eq:SE} and calibration \eqref{eq:cali}.
-Furthermore, $\pi=\Pi/\tau$ is the normalized prior distribution, and $\Pi^{\star}:=\left(\Pi|\Pi\neq 0\right)$ is the signal prior distribution of the non-zero elements.
-We denote its normalized version as $\pi^{\star}:=\Pi^{\star}/\tau$. \end{lemma}
+Furthermore, $\Pi^{\star}:=\left(\Pi|\Pi\neq 0\right)$ is the signal prior distribution of the non-zero elements. \end{lemma}